Sayak1321/Zorvyn-/README.md

 Finance Dashboard Backend

 Architecture & Technology Stack
-The backend will be built with Node.js, Express, and TypeScript for robust typing and maintainability.
+The backend is built with Node.js, Express, and TypeScript for robust typing and maintainability.

 Database: SQLite via Prisma ORM (ensuring relational modeling, data consistency, and simplified migrations).
 Validation: Zod for schema-based input validation.